Open-Source Evaluation

 Fairness and transparency

-Token efficiency is included at a lower weight to avoid rewarding incomplete retrieval.
+Token efficiency is included at a lower weight (10%) to avoid rewarding systems that retrieve nothing or compress memory so aggressively that accuracy suffers.

 Token efficiency is marked with an asterisk because lower usage can reflect less useful retrieval.
 The benchmark prioritizes correctness and continuity for real production workflows.